TryGhost/Ghost/CONTRIBUTING.md

 Ghost depends upon SQLite3, which has to be built for each OS.
 NPM is as smart as it can be about this, and as long as your machine has all the pre-requisites for compiling/building a C++ program, the npm install still works.

-**For Mac users:** The easiest way to do this is to download/install XCode from the App Store (free).
+**For Mac users:** The easiest way to do this is to download/install xCode from the App Store (free).
 This will automatically install all the tools you need - you don't need to open the app.

 **For Everyone else:** if you don't have the required pre-requisites, you will need to either get them, or as a shortcut, obtain a precompiled SQLite3 package for your OS.
 We have created some of these [here](https://github.com/developmentseed/node-sqlite3/issues/106).

-The pre-compiled package should be downloaded, extracted and placed in the node\_modules folder, such that it lives in node\_modules/sqlite3, if you have a partial install of the SQLite3 package, replace it with the files you downloaded from github.
+The pre-compiled package should be downloaded, extracted and placed in the node\_modules folder, such that it lives in node\_modules/sqlite3, if you have a partial install of the SQLite3 package, replace it with the files you downloaded from Github.
 Be sure that all the SQLite3 files and folders live directly in node\_modules/sqlite3 - there should note be a node\_modules/sqlite3/sqlite3 folder.

 ### Compiling CSS & JavaScript

 A SASS compiler is required to work with the CSS in this project.
-You can either do this by running `grunt` from the commandline - or by using a 3rd party app.
+You can either do this by running `grunt` from the command line - or by using a 3rd party app.
 We recommend [CodeKit](http://incident57.com/codekit/) (Paid/Mac) & [Scout](http://mhs.github.io/scout-app/) (Free/Mac/PC).

 ## Coding standards